-Mayonnaise Press Community Printshop is a public-access printing studio offering letterpress printed matter, community classes, and rentable studio time.
-The shop is equipped with a Poco #0 tabletop proof press, more than a dozen cases of type, all the necessary printing accessories, and the ability to print from both hand-set forms and photopolymer plates.
-Mayonnaise Press is committed to promoting printmaking, supporting local creativity through affordable workshops, a vibrant learning community, and access to professional tools and facilities.
+Our print shop is a public-access printing studio offering letterpress printed matter, community classes, and rentable studio time.
+The shop is equipped with a Pilot platen press and a Vandercook SP-15 Proof press, more than 300 typefaces of hand type, all the necessary printing accessories, and the ability to print from both hand-set forms and photopolymer plates.
+The Lighthouse Works is committed to promoting printmaking and to supporting local creativity through affordable workshops, a vibrant learning community, and access to professional tools and facilities.

 COMMITMENT TO SUSTAINABILITY

-Though it is often painstaking, we also print with a hundred-year-old press that is entirely manual; it requires elbow grease, not electricity, to function.
-Our resource consumption is limited to the use of electric lighting when printing late at night and the water we use to wash our hands.
+Though it is often painstaking, we also print with antique presses, one manual and one using minimal electricity.
 All in all, while it is time-consuming, our method of letterpress printing is far and away less damaging and more sustainable than any type of digital printing available.
 Not to mention that it is more beautiful and authentic, because every piece is made by hand.

 Equipment donations may be tax-deductible.
 Please contact us to find out.

-If you have a question about the Print Shop or would like to commission a print job with Mayonnaise Press, please contact
+If you have a question about the Print Shop, please contact